 How to work ceramides into your skincare routine

 “Look for moisturizers with ceramides to help replace those stripped away in dry skin,” recommends Marchbein.
-Spotting these moisturizers is simple: If a formula contains ceramides, they should be listed on the ingredient list.
+Spotting these moisturizers is simple: If a formula contains ceramides for skin, they should be listed on the ingredient list.

 But to really pack a powerful punch and deliver serious moisture, look for formulas that contain ceramides in addition to other moisture powerhouses like glycerin, hyaluronic acid or petroleum — these ingredients will help repair the skin barrier and replenish lost moisture even faster, Marchbein says.
 Her pro tip: Use a moisturizer packed with ceramides after using retinoids or acne-fighting products that often contain ingredients that can irritate and dry out your skin.